Cameron Davidson

+He lives in Northern Florida and has a production office in Washington, DC.
+Cameron grew up in Michigan and the Washington DC region.

 Biography

 Cameron's career in photography started with a National Geographic contract assignment in the Spring of 1980.
 He was awarded Environmental Issues award from Nature's Best magazine for his aerial photography of Mountain Top Removal in West Virginia.
 In 1973 his first photo was published by the Grass Lake News a newspaper in Grass Lake, Michigan.
 In October 2012 the United States Postal Service have issued a series of stamps focused on aerial and satellite landscapes Earthscapes, with one of the images an aerial of Blackwater Refuge on Maryland's Eastern Shore.